Grit Is Being Steadfast With Endurance Amid The Storm

 The pandemic was brutal on many fronts of daily living and a massive adjustment in every person's life.

-I will never discount or minimize what nearly every human felt during that era.
+I will never discount or minimize what nearly every person felt during that era.

 For some, the pandemic was a matter of life or death.
 I lost my father during the COVID period, not from COVID-19, but the impact of COVID was still pretty tough.